neektza/nikicajokic.me/_posts/2014-10-20-eventmachine_internals_and_the_reactor_pattern.md

 The last thing of interest is the threadpool.
 Basically, a combination of a queue of tasks, ie. callable objects (blocks) and a pool of Threads that are used to perform those tasks.
 As we mentioned in the previous post, the threadpool is used to handle blocking IO.
 Whenever we need to perform a blocking IO call, we do it in a separate Thread.
 EM's threadpool abstracts this away.
 We only need to ```defer``` the callable object and EM will take care of it when it can.

-Let's see the implementation of this mechanism...
+The following three methods in the above code snippet represent the entirety of the EM's Thread pool implementation.

 {% highlight ruby %}